A personal battle sets the stage for public change.

 The friends were right.
 Slowly over a couple of years, Brian’s life has normalized.
 There are some visible signs of the battle, a scar that runs around his neck, which is now missing a portion of its right side, and a water bottle, always in his hand to compensate for the extreme dry mouth (xerostomia) that was a result of the destruction of his salivary glands by the radiation.
 “I can’t swallow without a drink of water, and dry foods are out of the question, but considering the alternative, it’s a small price to pay for being on this side of the grass,” he says.
 And there are the few silver linings that he finds humor in. ” I used to really love wines.
 We vacationed in Napa, collected favorite vintages, and traveled to wine festivals around the country.
 Up until a couple of months ago, drinking wine was out of the question.
 It was like drinking kerosene, and when I attempted to try some, it would burn my throat unbelievably”.
 And there was the issue of taste itself, “radiation took a toll on my taste buds, and things didn’t taste the same anymore, if they tasted like anything at all.”
 Recently, he said excitedly, that has changed. ” I drank my first glass of wine the other day, and it tasted great!
 But since not all of my ability to taste has returned, I couldn’t tell that it was so bad, my wife said it should have been put on the salad instead of in our wine glasses!
 Just think of it.
 I’ll now be happy drinking $5.00 bottles of wine!”
 The other silver lining has to do with shaving.
 “I always hated to shave.
 The radiation, which covered an area from just behind my chin to just behind my ear on each side, destroyed all the hair follicles in its path.
 So now I have a nice goatee, which just happens to be in style these days, and I don’t have to shave at all!”

-2016 Addendum.
-This interview from the LA Times is now more than a decade old.
-While the story is the same, some of the facts represented in this article are clearly now out of date.
-This interview was given before HPV16 was firmly established as a risk factor, and percentages and numbers related to the disease mentioned in it have changed many times in the past decade.
+Addendum.
+This interview from the LA Times is now more than 2 decades old.
+While the story is the same, some of the disease facts represented in this article are clearly now out of date.
+This interview was given before HPV16 was firmly established as a risk factor, and percentages and numbers related to the disease mentioned in it have changed many times in the past decades.
 Please use the main body of the OCF web site to obtain the most current data and not this article.)